KtGunn/SFND_Radar/README.md

 <img src="./images/project_flow.png">

 The matlab code to perform the operations is included in the directory 'matlab'.
-The code is contained in the file 'RadarProject.mlx.'
+The code is contained in the file 'RadarProject.m.'
 Parts of that file will be copied to this page and discussed to explain how the above steps were performed.

 ## FMCW Signal Design